mliszcz/mtango-docker/README.md

 ## What's included

 The image is based on Ubuntu 16.04.
-Following software is installed:
+Following packages are installed:

 * OpenJDK 8
-* Apache Tomcat 8.0.33
+* Apache Tomcat 8.0.x
 * Tango 9.2.2
-* mTango rc2-0.3
+* mTango rc3-0.x

 ## Configuration

 mTango is deployed at the ROOT context path (`/`).

-The database will be configured automatically:
+The database will be configured automatically for these settings:

 * class: `TangoRestServer`
 * instance: `development`